25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 ## Elastic Beanstalk

 - Elastic Beanstalk is a developer centric view of deploying an application on AWS
-- It uses all the component’s we’ve seen before: EC2, ASG, ELB, RDS, ...
+- It uses all the component's we've seen before: EC2, ASG, ELB, RDS, ...
 - Managed service
   - Automatically handles capacity provisioning, load balancing, scaling, application health monitoring, instance configuration, ...
   - Just the application code is the responsibility of the developer
 - We still have full control over the configuration
 - Beanstalk is free but you pay for the underlying instances

-## Elastic Beanstalk – Components
+## Elastic Beanstalk - Components

 - Application: collection of Elastic Beanstalk components (environments, versions, configurations, ...)
 - Application Version: an iteration of your application code